SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

 \section{Methodology}

-In this section, we present the details of how the proposed BEVSimDet realizes comprehensive multi-modal knowledge distillation for 3D object detection.
-We first introduce the model structure, which consists of a multi-modal fusion-based teacher and a simulated multi-modal student.
+In this section, we present the details of how the proposed SimDistill realizes comprehensive multi-modal knowledge distillation for 3D object detection.
+We first introduce the model architecture, which consists of a multi-modal fusion-based teacher and a simulated multi-modal student.
 Next, we describe the simulated multi-modal distillation scheme that supports knowledge distillation within and between modalities.
-Lastly, we present the overall training objectives for our method.
+Last, we present the training objectives for our method.